 Cadlao Resort (Calaan Beach)

-Do you love infinity‑style pools with amazing views?
-Then the best option for where to stay in El Nido is Cadlao Resort, located at the start of Calaan Beach and home to one of the best restaurants where to eat in El Nido.
+Do you love infinity pools with amazing views?
+Then the best option for where to stay in El Nido is Cadlao Resort, located at the start of Calaan Beach and home to one of the best restaurants in El Nido.

-In our opinion, after Last Frontier, it’s one of the best hotels in El Nido thanks to the style of the buildings, the pool, the bar/restaurant, and the service, and prices aren’t so outrageous either, since you can stay in a standard bungalow from just $80 a night in low season.
-If you want a special place to stay, you can also choose the sea‑view cabins and, moreover, they have a massage service that’s amazing.
+In our opinion, after Last Frontier, it’s one of the best hotels in El Nido thanks to the design of the buildings, the pool, the bar/restaurant, and the service, and prices aren’t too outrageous either, since you can stay in a standard bungalow from just $80 a night in low season.
+If you want a special place to stay, you can also choose the sea-view cabins and they also offer amazing massages.

-The only “bad” thing is that it’s on Calaan Beach, which—as we’ve warned you—isn’t comfortable for swimming.
-The pool solves everything and, on the other hand, they have a free tricycle service to El Nido Town, although you can walk there in about 10 minutes without any problem.
+The only downside is that it’s on Calaan Beach, which—as we’ve warned you—isn’t comfortable for swimming.
+The pool more than makes up for it and, on the other hand, they offer a free tricycle service to El Nido Town, although you can walk there in about 10 minutes without any problem.

 Treat yourself at Cadlao Resort